aalemayhu/Scripts/README.md

 # Scripts

-Various utilities to ease development
+Various utilities to ease development.
+Most of the files are just tiny wrappers to ease the usage of other tools.